Disappearance of Henry Borynski: Investigation

 Borynski's disappearance was not reported until two days after he was last seen.
 Bradford Police received assistance in the investigation from Scotland Yard and MI5.

 British police were alerted to look for Borynski, though they deemed it unlikely that he had been kidnapped; he was described as 6 ft (180 cm) tall, and weighed 14 stone (200 lb; 89 kg).
 Police found no evidence to indicate that Borynski had left Britain.
-Police confirmed that there was no evidence that Borynski had been a victim of a Russian assassin.
+Police confirmed that there was no evidence that Borynski had been a victim of a Soviet assassin.

 Police ultimately came to the conclusion that Borynski's disappearance was not voluntary, but were unable to determine his whereabouts.

 An MI5 report disparaged the lead investigator of the case for Bradford police, Superintendent Thomas Rushworth, who was described as, "physically on the eve of retirement, and mentally somewhat beyond it".

 Canon Martynellis

 Police described Martynellis as the "main pivot" and the "focus" of their enquiry regarding Borynski's disappearance, and searched his home three times.
 The MI5 investigation regarded Martynellis as a man with "a dubious reputation", and suggested possible complicity in Borynski's disappearance between Martynellis and Polish intelligence services.

 A police report described Martynellis as a "shifty, untrustworthy individual ... who would stop at nothing to gain his own ends".
 Leaders of the Polish community in Bradford considered Martynellis responsible for the murder of Borynski.

 Martynellis was found to have purchased 60 lbs of caustic soda in the fortnight preceding Borynski's disappearance.

 A month after Borynski's disappearance Martynellis was found collapsed at his home.
 Martynellis claimed that he had been visited by two men who ordered him to 'keep quiet priest'.
-Martynellis had no external injuries, and police declined to confirm that he had been attacked, but confirmed that they were not searching for an assailant.
-Martynellis later claimed the attack could have been an hallucination, aggravated by the trauma he had suffered in a Russian gulag during the Second World War.
+Martynellis had no external injuries, and police declined to confirm that he had been attacked, but revealed that they were not searching for an assailant.
+Martynellis later claimed the attack could have been an hallucination, aggravated by the trauma he had suffered in a Soviet gulag during the Second World War.

 Martynellis died from a heart attack in 1955.